-The Family Biotic Index score of 6.2 at the Hardwood Creek 'Above' site, and the Family Biotic Index score of 4.9 at the Hardwood Creek 'Below' site, indicate an overall stream health score of "Fair".
+The Family Biotic Index score of 5.2 at the Hardwood Creek 'Above' site indicates an overall stream health score of "Fair".
+The Family Biotic Index score of 4.2 at the Hardwood Creek 'Below' site indicates an overall stream health score of "Good".
+The Hardwood Creek 'Below' site remains one of the best-scoring sites in the Stream Health Evaluation Program.